jakebathman/GroupMe-Bot/README.md

-TryBot
+GroupMe Chat Bot
 ======

-A friendly chat bot using the GroupMe API.
+A friendly chat bot using the GroupMe API, written in PHP.